victor-gil-sepulveda/pyProCT/README.md

 Please, do not hesitate to send a mail to victor.gil.sepulveda@gmail.com with your questions, criticisms and whatever you think it is not working or can be done better.
 Any contribution can help to improve this software!

-# TODO
+# Improvements (TODO)

-- To improve this documentation (better explanations, more examples and downloadable scripts).
+- [ ] To improve this documentation (better explanations, more examples and downloadable scripts).

 ### Refactoring and general improvements: